 As an undergraduate, my research focused on the history of institutions and the ways people organize themselves to produce culture.
 My interest in institutions took me from naval logistics during the American revolution to Jesuit missions in colonial Mexico to pioneering female pilots in the 1930s.
-I have also conducted or supported research with the Naval History & Heritage Command, the Department of Chemistry at Bryn Mawr College, the Department of Theology at Georgetown University, and co-hosted a weekly podcast about overlooked woman in history.
+I have conducted or supported research with the Naval History & Heritage Command, the Department of Chemistry at Bryn Mawr College, the Department of Theology at Georgetown University, and co-host a weekly podcast about overlooked woman in history.

 I write for Six by Eight Press on the intersection of history and performance.
 See below for a full list of projects.

 I co-host the Missing History Podcast, where each week my co-host Katie and I discuss two woman overlooked by history.

 Inspired by that all too common feeling, "How did I not know about her?!?", we aim to elevate the stories of a wide range of woman, from Egyptian civil rights activists to medieval nuns to the first female (almost) astronauts.
 We share their stories, discuss their impact and why they've been ignored or sidelined, and often get a little mad at the patriarchy.
 Listen to Missing History on Apple Podcasts, Anchor, or wherever great podcasts can be found.

 History is complicated, so we take it one woman at a time.

 Missing History is co-hosted by Katie & Michael

 Social Media Management by Katherine